 Of course, as with any multi-level-marketing company, a big part of your compensation will come from recruiting others and building your downline.

 Piphany… like Honey & Lace, haven’t published a compensation plan and being as new as they are, what they do have in place is expected to change.
-Currently you can earn a between 2 - 7 specific percent from 1st tier, 2nd tier, 3rd tier downline sales and so on, as well as various bonuses based on mandatory requirements to achieve different levels.
+Currently you can earn a between 2 - 7 percent from your 1st, 2nd, and 3rd tier downline sales and so on, as well as various bonuses based on mandatory requirements to achieve different levels.

 Of course, all of the above doesn’t matter if P!phany’s clothes are no good.
 That doesn’t seem to be the case.
 It’s difficult to find reviews of P!phany’s clothes (not counting those from distributors which may be biased) but if you dig (and search for Honey & Lace) you can find some positive ones (examples below).

 I couldn’t find an official statement, but aside from their leggings, P!phany clothes are US made with unique (exclusive) prints that include solids, stripes, florals and geometrics.
 Sizes are available from XS to 3XL.

 Below is a sample price list, and as a disclaimer; please don’t take these prices as current or absolute.
 For up to date pricing you will have to contact a P!phany consultant.

 Is It A SCAM or A Pyramid Scheme?